Using a table visualization

 Table properties in the toolbar

-Users with access to the Properties window can customize every aspect of the table's appearance and layout.
-Some key properties are described in the sections below.
+Users with access to the full Properties window can customize every aspect of the table's appearance and layout.
+Some important properties are described in the sections below.

 Main table properties